 MIPS: An Overview

 MIPS is an acronym for the Merit-Based Incentive Payment System.
-It is among the two payment models in the Quality Payment Program that determines Medicare payment adjustments.
+It is among the two payment models in the Quality Payment Program that determine Medicare payment adjustments.
 The program aims to ensure better patient care while reducing the costs of care and is implemented by measuring the composite performance score of eligible professionals (EPs).
-EPs may receive a payment bonus, a payment penalty, no payment adjustment depending on their performance.
+EPs may receive a payment bonus, a payment penalty, or no payment adjustment depending on their performance.

 The Composite Performance Score depends on the following measurement criteria: